discretize/discretize-guides/fractals/shattered-observatory/index.md

 #### Elite Bosses *70%, 40%*
 At 70% and 40% of Arkk's health, the party gets teleported to another dimension where you have to fight the *Elite Archdiviner* from the Cliffside fractal and the *Elite Brazen Gladiator* from the Chaos fractal respectively.
 Both bosses behave similar to their real version and are surrounded by four mobs (Cultists/Golems).
 Try to kill the adds before finishing the boss as they follow you back to Arkk.
 Remember the party-wide <Control name="daze"/> if the third auto-attack of the Gladiator hits someone.
+The *Elite Brazen Gladiator* does his huge pull, then swirl skill after 50%, so prepare your `Nova Launch` skill to break his breakbar.

 #### Final phase *<40%*
 Below 40% health, random platforms start disappearing temporarily.
 Due to this mechanic, space is very limited and resurrecting a downed player is nearly impossible.